digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 constant-load-test   Deployment/constant-load-deployment-test   255%/50%   1         3         3          49s
 ```

 You can also notice in the above output that the `REPLICAS` column value `increased` from `1` to `3` for the sample application deployment, as stated in the HPA CRD spec.
-The process took a short time to complete, because the application used in this examples creates load in no time.
+The process took a short time to complete because the application used in this examples creates load in no time.
 Going further, you can also inspect the HPA events and see the actions taken, via: `kubectl describe hpa -n hpa-constant-load`.

 ### Scenario 2 - External Load Test

-A more interesting and realistic scenario to test and study, is one where external load is created for the application under test.
+A more interesting and realistic scenario to test and study is where external load is created for the application under test.
 For this experiment you're going to use a different namespace and set of manifests, to observe the final behavior in complete isolation from the previous scenario.

-The application under test is a simple [quote of the moment](https://github.com/datawire/quote) server listening for HTTP requests.
-On each call it sends a different `quote` as a response.
+The application under test is the [quote of the moment](https://github.com/datawire/quote) sample server.
+On each HTTP request it sends a different `quote` as a response.
 You create load on the service by sending HTTP requests very fast (each 1ms roughly).
-There's a [helper script](assets/scripts/quote_service_load_test.sh) to help you achieve this.
+There's a [helper script](assets/scripts/quote_service_load_test.sh) provided in the Starter Kit repository, which helps you achieve the results.

-First, please create the [quote](assets/manifests/hpa/metrics-server/quote_deployment.yaml) application `deployment` and `service` using `kubectl` (also a dedicated `hpa-external-load` namespace is created beforehand).
+First, please create the [quote](assets/manifests/hpa/metrics-server/quote_deployment.yaml) deployment and service using `kubectl` (also a dedicated `hpa-external-load` namespace is created beforehand).
 Please make sure to change directory to `Kubernetes-Starter-Kit-Developers` first:

 ```shell
 kubectl create ns hpa-external-load